Plantago major, Common Plantain

 Common Name: Common Plantain

-Also Called: Broadleaf Plantain, Buckhorn Plantain and Rippleseed Plantain
+Also Called: Broadleaf Plantain, Buckhorn Plantain, Rippleseed Plantain

 Family: Plantaginaceae or Plantain Family